Creating Events allows you to record data to be shown on your roast graph with either Buttons or Sliders.

 During a roast it is now possible to have Artisan draw a line at the current point in time, which helps to compare the current roast state with that of the template (RoR, background event markers,..).
 You can activate this feature in the Events dialog (menu Config » Events) by ticking the flag Show Time Guide.
 This helps you see Events you have in your Background roast profile.

 Rendering Events on Your Curves

-Flag will render an event either on your ET line or your BT line (check the box “show on BT”) and your event description if you check the box for Descr. (number represents how many letters) or it will show the first letter of your event name and the event value if you do not.
+Flag will render an event either on your ET line or your BT line (check the box “show on BT”) and your event value or description if you check the box for Descr. (number represents how many letters).
+If you are using values, the first letter of your event name and the event value will be rendered.

 Bar will show you a multicolored bar at the bottom of your graph with the first letter of your event name and the event value.
 Description is not relevant.